-Basically, there are only three ways your followers will see posts generated by your company page:
+There are four ways for your followers to see posts generated by your company page:

-- Your audience searches your page and reads posts from there
+- Your audience does a search for your page

-- You pay FB to place it on people’s Newsfeed
+- Pay FB to place posts on people’s Newsfeed.

-Every page has loyal followers (often friends, family and the people posting) who will search for your company page directly and read posts from the page Newsfeed.
-Unfortunately, the majority of followers won’t, which leaves you with paying Facebook to advertise on the platform.
+Every page has loyal followers (often friends and family) who will search for your company page directly in order to see and read posts.
+Unfortunately, the majority of followers won’t.

 The Ads platform is changing every day as well.
 Facebook’s marketing glossary continues to expand as do the features.
 Terms like LTV (Lifetime Value-which is the overall revenue a business generates from an average user throughout their time using the app); add to a growing list acronyms specific to advertising on the platform.